umarhassan-mitodl/21m.011-fall-2024/content/pages/week-6-recitation-6a-listening-reading-neff.md

 The solo group in this concerto grosso consists of a violin, recorder, oboe, and trumpet.

-The first movement of this concerto begins at 0:16 and ends at 5:12: Performed by Freiburger Barockorchester. {{% resource_link "33883bdb-0d90-49ee-bed5-a82cea83ac2b" "\[Listen on YouTube\]" %}}
+The first movement of this concerto begins at 0:16 and ends at 5:12: Performed by Freiburger Barockorchester. [\[Listen on YouTube\]](https://youtu.be/3HSRIDtwsfM?si=fEjcooqN305z_9AM&t=15Links)

 IN YOUR DISCUSSION POST:  Comment on the interaction between the soloists (individually or as a group) and the larger ensemble.
 How does Bach highlight the soloists musically?